ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

    reported, and need additional information to determine if it is a bug or some other issue.
--  **Fixed is in Upcoming Release:** The bug has been fixed and the fix will be in the next release.
+-  **Fixed is in Upcoming Release:** The bug has been fixed and the fix will be included in a future release (typically the very next one).
    Where possible, a solution will walk you through adding a temporary fix to your own installation.
 -  **Bug Fixed:** The bug has been fixed in the publicly released software.
 -  **See Comments:** The reported issue may not be a bug, or may be an